Iditarod punishes 3 mushers for sheltering dogs in windstorm

 “Nothing makes it clearer that this death race must end than the fact that the Iditarod slapped mushers with a fine as punishment for acting to prevent dogs’ deaths,” PETA Executive Vice President Tracy Reiman said in a statement Friday.

-She called for cruelty charges be filed against mushers who did leave their dogs outside while they went inside shelter cabins: “Cruelty is baked into this deadly race, and it’s time for it to stop.”
+She called for cruelty charges to be filed against mushers who did leave their dogs outside while they went inside shelter cabins, “Cruelty is baked into this deadly race, and it’s time for it to stop.”

 Iditarod rules say dogs cannot be taken inside shelters except for race veterinarians’ medical examination or treatment.
 However, the entry immediately after that one in the Iditarod rule book says: “There will be no cruel or inhumane treatment of dogs.
 Cruel or inhumane treatment involves any action or inaction, which causes preventable pain or suffering to a dog.”